 |Tyrol Cot Heritage Village||(246) 424-2074||2.0 mi.
 North-Northeast of Central Bridgetown|

-In case you like to immerse yourself in the historical roots of a foreign place, you should consider visiting a few of these historical attractions during your vacation.
+Do you enjoy learning some of the historical roots of places you visit?
+If yes, you should consider visiting a few of these historical sites during your time in Barbados.

-Take some time to look through the chart below for more information on historic sites on Barbados.
+View the table below for more information on historic sites on Barbados.

 |Bush Hill House||(246) 228-5461||Bridgetown|